 Should families cut back on processed food?

-In the UK we seem to eat a lot of processed food, in fact it’s estimated that over 50% of the UK diet is based on processed foods, the highest in Europe.
-If you look in the supermarkets, there are hundreds of ready-to-go meals lining supermarket shelves and freezers.
+In the UK. we seem to eat a lot of processed food.
+In fact, it’s estimated that over 56% of the total calories that the average UK person consumes is from processed foods and that this was higher in children and adolescents.
+The UK also buys more processed foods that those in Europe.
+If you look in the supermarkets, there are hundreds of ready-to-go meals and convenience foods lining supermarket shelves and freezers.
 But processed and convenience foods cover a wide range of foods, and not all of them are ‘bad’ for your family’s health.

 What is processed food?